 Making the inside of your home comfy and cozy means more than just turning your central air system from cool to heat.
 These items will need your attention now so that you can be safe and warm later:

-- Having your chimney inspected – Before you light the first fire of the season, open your flue and clean your chimney.
-Have a professional come and inspect the system before winter weather officially comes.
-There’s a higher demand for chimney inspections as it gets colder.
-So, if you wait to schedule, you may be waiting a lot longer for an inspector to come out.
+16. Having your chimney inspected – Before you light the first fire of the season, have a professional come and inspect the system before winter weather officially comes.

-- Having your HVAC/furnace inspected – The same goes for furnace inspections.
-Make sure your heat works before the cold weather hits, and have a specialist inspect your furnace before the rush.
-You don’t want to be stuck without heat for an extended period of time.
+17. Having your HVAC/furnace inspected – The same goes for furnace inspections.
+Make sure your heat works before the cold weather hits, and have a professional inspect your furnace.

-- Making sure your pipes are well-insulated – If you can gain access to your piping system, make sure that they’re still well insulated to avoid them freezing over.
+20. Making sure your pipes are well-insulated – Make sure that your pipes are still well insulated to avoid them freezing over.

-- Doing a semi-annual check on your carbon monoxide and smoke detectors.
+22. Doing a check on your carbon monoxide and smoke detectors.